shakacode/react_on_rails/docs/basics/configuration.md

   # you should include a name that matches your bundle name in your webpack config.
   config.server_bundle_js_file = "server-bundle.js"

+  # THE BELOW OPTIONS FOR SERVER-SIDE RENDERING RARELY NEED CHANGING
+  #
+  # This value only affects server-side rendering when using the webpack-dev-server
+  # If you are hashing the server bundle and you want to use the same bundle for client and server,
+  # you'd set this to `true` so that React on Rails reads the server bundle from the webpack-dev-server.
+  # Normally, you have different bundles for client and server, thus, the default is false.
+  # Furthermore, if you are not hashing the server bundle (not in the manifest.json), then React on Rails
+  # will only look for the server bundle to be created in the typical file location, typically by
+  # a `webpack --watch` process.
+  config.same_bundle_for_client_and_server = false

   # If set to true, this forces Rails to reload the server bundle if it is modified
   # Default value is Rails.env.development?
-  #
+  # You probably will never change this.
   config.development_mode = Rails.env.development?

-  # For server rendering so that it replays in the browser console.
+  # For server rendering so that the server-side console replays in the browser console.
   # This can be set to false so that server side messages are not displayed in the browser.
   # Default is true.
-Be cautious about turning this off.
+Be cautious about turning this off, as it can make debugging difficult.
   # Default value is true
-  #
   config.replay_console = true

   # Default is true.
 Logs server rendering messages to Rails.logger.info.
 If false, you'll only
   # see the server rendering messages in the browser console.
-  #
   config.logging_on_server = true

   # Default is true only for development? to raise exception on server if the JS code throws for
   # server rendering.
 The reason is that the server logs will show the error and force you to fix
   # any server rendering issues immediately during development.
-  #
   config.raise_on_prerender_error = Rails.env.development?

   ################################################################################